Download a two-page introduction to NRGI.

 We embrace multi-stakeholder approaches and remained focused on our core competencies, such as the measurement and assessment of natural resource governance, drawing on our signature initiatives like the Resource Governance Index and the Natural Resource Charter.
 At the country level we provide training, technical assistance and support on how to deliver transparency and accountability, including through implementation of the Extractive Industries Transparency Initiative, and the use of data; strengthening fiscal systems; reform of state-owned enterprises; and improvements in the management of resource revenues.
 We also promote the uptake of global norms of transparency and governance.
 We seek to produce measurable change in the direction of more effective and more open management of natural resources.

 NRGI’s work is funded by philanthropic organizations and national governments.
-We have registered offices in New York, Accra, Beirut, Lima and London, and further staff presence in Cameroon, Guinea, Iraq, Indonesia, Libya, Myanmar, Nigeria, Uganda, Tanzania and Tunisia.
+We have registered offices in Accra, Beirut, Dar es Salaam, Jakarta, Lima, London, New York, and Washington, D.C., and further staff presence in Bolivia, Cameroon, Canada, Guinea, Hungary, Kyrgyzstan, Libya, Myanmar, Nigeria, Tanzania, Tunisia, Uganda and Ukraine.